-Once the employee is on unpaid FMLA leave, to continue coverage under the State's group health plan, the employee must make arrangements with the Court Administrator to pay his or her portion of the employee's health insurance premium.
+Once the employee is on unpaid FMLA leave, to continue coverage under the State's group health plan, the employee must make arrangements with the Court Administrator to pay the employee's portion of the health insurance premium.

-V. EMPLOYEE SICK LEAVE POOL POLICY
+VII.
+EMPLOYEE SICK LEAVE POOL POLICY

-This section V does not apply to elected officials or unpaid interns.
+This section does not apply to elected officials or unpaid interns.